smfo/whatILearntToday/Mobile/Flutter/Dart/requiredParameters.md

 ```

 If the parameters are surrounded by curly braces, they become named parameters as well as optional.\
-Therefore the parameters must either be nullable of have a default value
+Therefore the parameters must either be nullable or have a default value

 ```dart
 // Nullable